Skip to main content

 5. Taking prescribed pain relief as directed

 Medication may be recommended to assist with managing discomfort during the early stages.
 Use only what has been prescribed or approved by your surgeon.
+This will be a combination of medications available over-the-counter such as paracetamol and anti-inflammatories as well as stronger prescription only medications.

 6. Staying hydrated and maintaining steady nutrition